 Keller Williams abandoned the traditional product development model and decided to pivot.
 Leaders were confident that there was a better way – a route that would allow the company to move with the shifting landscape of technology and engage their user base.

-“Everything we do is about reaching the consumer.” – Josh Team, chief innovation officer, Keller Williams
+“Everything we do is about reaching the consumer.” – Josh Team, president, Keller Williams

 “It was uncomfortable.
 There was frustration, but we knew the model had to change.
 We could no longer be accountable by the dates if we wanted to be agile and innovative,” reflects Adi Pavlovic, director of innovation.
 “Gmail was in beta for 10 years.
 Amazon put out the Fire and Facebook rolled out a phone.
 That’s when we realized that all of the companies we look up to have done courageous things that didn’t work out at first.
 Why not do that in real estate?
 Why not release products and get the ball rolling forward?”